cms-opendata-workshop/workshop2024-lesson-exploring-cms-nanoaod/episodes/02-nanoaod-miniaod.md

 - What have we learned in the pre-exercises and how can we apply it?
 - What is the structure and content of the nanoAOD format?
+- How is it different from miniAOD?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Apply what we have learned in the pre-exercises
-- Learn about the structure and content of nanoAOD
+- Learn about the structure and content of nanoAOD and how it differs from miniAOD

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ## Dataformats in CMS

-miniAOD links for use: [Getting started with miniAOD](https://opendata.cern.ch/docs/cms-getting-started-miniaod), [miniAOD in Workbook](https://twiki.cern.ch/twiki/bin/view/CMSPublic/WorkBookMiniAOD2016#High_level_physics_objects)

 ::::::::::::::::::::::::::::::::::::: keypoints